mertsenn1/KardeslerMinibus/readme2.txt

 Project Current Status: We implemented the majority of the features that we planned.
 The project is functioning as intended.

 Contributors
-Mehmet Bahadır Erkan - Organising the location markers according to user's realtime data by using Google Firebase.
+Mehmet Bahadır Erkan - Retrieving and uploading data to online database by using Google Firebase.
+Organising the location markers according to user's realtime data by using Google Firebase.
+Drawing different routes by using Google Maps.
+By using json files of the routes, helping to store routes encrypted.

 Mert Şen - Implementing sign-in, sign-up logic by using Google Firebase, getting duration between the user and the bus by using
 Google Directions API, and putting it to route adapter.